-- Visit one of the many wineries along the Great Eastern Drive for a tasting or leisurely lunch. - Explore Wineglass Bay and the Hazards mountains.
-Walk to the lookout and the beach, or take a cruise. - Go for a swim at beautiful Friendly Beaches. - Overnight in Coles Bay.
+- Continue the road trip to Coles Bay. - Visit one of the many wineries on your way. - Explore Wineglass Bay and the Hazards.
+Walk to the lookout and the beach or take a cruise. - Go for a swim at beautiful Friendly Beaches. - Overnight in Coles Bay.